 - New iteration is uploaded to Clark College Public Intranet.

-- Clark College Community is updated within 24 hours of plan changes.
+- Clark College Community is updated within 24 hours or as soon as feasible of plan changes.

 Concept of Operations

-- A site-specific COVID-19 Supervisor, and an alternate, shall be designated by each department at every location to monitor the health of employees and any students/visitors and enforce the COVID-19 location safety plan.
+- A site-specific COVID-19 Healthy Campus Ambassador (HCA), and an alternate, shall be designated by each department at designated locations to ensure consistent monitoring of this plan and the COVID-19 location safety plan.

-- The COVID-19 Supervisor’s name and contact information will be posted on-site so that they may be contacted at any time during their supervisory shift.
+- The HCA’s name and contact information will be posted on-site so that they may be contacted.

-- The site-specific supervisor will keep a copy of and be familiar with the most current iteration of this plan.
+- The site-specific HCA will keep a copy of and be familiar with the most current iteration of this plan and any addendums.

-- The COVID-19 Supervisor is responsible for ensuring adequate personal protective equipment (PPE) and sanitation supplies.
-The supervisor will coordinate with the Dean or Director of their program to request additional supplies.
+- The HCA is responsible for helping to provide adequate personal protective equipment (PPE) and sanitation supplies at their assigned location.
+The HCA will coordinate with appropriate staff to request additional supplies.

 - Employees and any students/visitors who feel that compliance is not being adequately

-enforced should bring it to the attention of the COVID-19 Supervisor.
+monitored should bring it to the attention of the HCA or any supervisor at their location.